URLminder

 "Give your goal a name", followed by two text entry boxes.
 The first allows you to enter a short slug which will name your goal and create a URL for it.
 The second textbox allows you to set a short description, and is optional.

 5. Finally, choose your initial pledge.
 This is the amount you will pay the first time you derail on the goal.
-After derailing, the pledge will increase by default — use the dropdown below to control how high it goes.
+After derailing, the pledge will increase by default — use the dropdown below to control how high it goes by selecting the cap.
 In the example below, I have chosen to start at a $5 pledge, which will increase each time I derail, until it reaches $270 — the pledge cap.
 (To read more about pledges and payments, check out some FAQs!)

 6. And that's it!
 You'll need to write some words in the next few days to avoid derailing on this goal.
 Don't forget to check that the goal has pulled in the right amount of words to begin with.
 If it's too high or too low, check the FAQs above to troubleshoot.